 If your chickens start acting ill, your mind might start racing with all the things that could be going wrong.

-A very common killer in chickens is coccidiosis, and it’s fairly easy to identify and treat if you know how to catch it quickly.
+Coccidiosis is a prevalent killer in chickens, and it’s pretty easy to identify and treat if you know how to catch it quickly.

 Read on to learn everything you need to know about coccidiosis in chickens.